veeneck/ryan.blog/content/blog/getting-started.md

 ### Using a Domain with a dat://

+It would be even better if `dat://ryancampbell.blog` resolved to my site.
 Two things need to happen for Beaker to recognize your domain name and use it with a `dat://` prefix.

 First, [create a well-known file](https://github.com/beakerbrowser/beaker/wiki/Authenticated-Dat-URLs-and-HTTPS-to-Dat-Discovery).
 To do this: